-Should you seek bankruptcy protection?
+Should you file for bankruptcy protection?

 - Is your current income level likely to remain the same?

-- Are you able to pay your necessary expenses in part because you rely on credit cards to pay for things like food and clothing?
+- Do you rely on credit cards to pay for necessary expenses like food and clothing?

 If you’re unable to manage your monthly expenses and pay down debt without relying on credit cards, bankruptcy may be the right solution for you.